 With Mother’s Day coming up next Sunday, I’ve decided to dedicate each day this week to offering tips, inspiration, and stories to all the traveling moms out there, especially those who might be questioning how, where, or why they can bring their children out into the world.
 And I won’t be doing it alone.
 Each day other fabulous traveling mothers will offer their own words of wisdom.
-I’m so excited to bring you the collective experience of this truly amazing group of family travelers who have been round the world and back with their little ones.
+I’m so excited to bring you the collective experience of this truly amazing group of family travelers who have been around the world and back with their little ones.
+Downloading videos will definitely be your best friend.
+I find Kids Pretend Play YouTube videos to be the most fun for the children.

 Traveling with babies and toddlers can certainly be an adventure, and sometimes not the best kind.
 Diaper blowouts, unexpected crying jags or tantrums, fatigue, and illness can all make a trip memorable in the wrong way.